Hungry Healthy Happy

 Chopped and roasted potatoes, carrots, parsnips and butternut squash with feta.

-I think this vegetable salad recipe is pretty perfect the way it is, but if you are serving it as a side salad then it would go well with Chicken Skewers, Air Fryer Steak or salmon.
+I think this vegetable salad recipe is pretty perfect the way it is, but if you are serving it as a side salad then it would go well with Greek Chicken Skewers, Air Fryer Steak, Air Fryer Halloumi or Honey and Garlic Side of Salmon.
 If you are having it as a light lunch, then we like some warm crusty bread on the side of it.

 We usually serve up small portions of this as a starter to the main dish.
-However, if we are having it as a main then we would either add some Sourdough Croutons, or serve it with a slice of White Bread or Easy Bagels.
+However, if we are having it as a main then we would either add some Sourdough Croutons on top, or maybe some Cheesy Garlic Bread on the side.

 Can roast vegetable salad be made in advance?